cwittens/DispersiveShallowWater.jl/docs/src/index.md

 </p>
 ```

-[**DispersiveShallowWater.jl**](https://github.com/NumericalMathematics/DispersiveShallowWater.jl) is a [Julia](https://julialang.org/) package that implements structure-preserving numerical methods for dispersive shallow water models.
+[**DispersiveShallowWater.jl**](https://github.com/NumericalMathematics/DispersiveShallowWater.jl) is a [Julia](https://julialang.org/) package that implements structure-preserving numerical methods for one-dimensional dispersive shallow water models.
-To date, it provides provably conservative, entropy-conserving and well-balanced numerical schemes for some dispersive shallow water models:
+To date, it provides provably conservative, entropy-conserving, and well-balanced numerical schemes for the following dispersive shallow water models:

 * the [Korteweg–De Vries (KdV) equation as the prototypical example of an integrable PDE](https://doi.org/10.1007/s10915-025-02898-x),
 * the [Benjamin-Bona-Mahony (BBM) equation, also known as regularized long-wave equation](https://doi.org/10.4208/cicp.OA-2020-0119),